ericrkuo/tron-haskell/README.md

 ### Objective
 The objective of the game is simple: a player and CPU will keep moving in a grid as time advances, leaving a trail (“jet trail”) behind them wherever they go.
 A player wins when their opponent crashes into either the boundaries or any jet trail (their own or the CPUs).
 To win, players must avoid crashing and maneuver instead to force the opposing player to crash.

+### Our Vision
+Our vision for the game is a series of challenging levels growing in the number and difficulty of CPU players.
+We would also model the UI and graphics of our game similar to that of the movie.
+In the far-out future, we hope our game can support multiplayer scenarios over the network or on the same machine.
+Players can compete against each other to climb in rankings based on the number of games won!

 ### Motivation and why this matters to us
 After our lecture about the Magic Sum game, Duy and I were curious not only about how feasible Haskell is for creating complex games but were inspired to look into the following concepts:
 - How can we enforce the rules of a game (e.g. where a player can move)?